-Any nonfederal entity that does not have a current, negotiated (including provisional) rate, except for those non-Federal entities described in Appendix VII to Part 200-States and Local Government and Indian Tribe Indirect Cost Proposals, paragraph D.1.b, may elect to charge a de minimis rate of 10 percent of Modified Total Direct Costs (MTDC) which may be used indefinitely.
-No documentation is required to justify the 10% de minimis cost rate.
+Any recipient or subrecipient that does not have a current, negotiated (including provisional) rate, except for those recipients described in Proposals, paragraph D.1.b, may elect to charge a de minimis rate of 15 percent of Modified Total Direct Costs (MTDC) which may be used indefinitely.
+No documentation is required to justify the 15% de minimis cost rate.

 Costs must be consistently charged as either indirect or direct costs but may not be double charged or inconsistently charged as both (2 CFR § 200.403).
 If chosen, this methodology, once elected, must be used consistently for all Federal awards until such time when a recipient chooses to negotiate for a rate, which the recipient may apply to do at any time.

-All applicants who elect to charge a de minimis rate of 10 percent must use the MTDC as the base.
-MTDC is defined in 2 CFR § 200.1 as all direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel, and up to the first \$25,000 of each subaward (regardless of the period of performance of the subawards under the award).
-MTDC excludes equipment, capital expenditures, charges for patient care, rental costs, tuition remission, scholarships and fellowships, participant support costs, and the portion of each subaward in excess of \$25,000.
+All applicants who elect to charge a de minimis rate of 15 percent must use the MTDC as the base.
+MTDC is defined in 2 CFR § 200.1 as all direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel, and up to the first \$50,000 of each subaward (regardless of the period of performance of the subawards under the award).
+MTDC excludes equipment, capital expenditures, charges for patient care, rental costs, tuition remission, scholarships and fellowships, participant support costs, and the portion of each subaward in excess of \$50,000.

 Other items may be excluded only when necessary to avoid a serious inequity in the distribution of indirect costs, and with the approval of the cognizant agency for indirect costs.

-If a nonfederal entity chooses to negotiate for a rate, that entity must contact its cognizant Agency for indirect costs.
+If a nonfederal recipient chooses to negotiate for a rate, that recipient must contact its cognizant Agency for indirect costs.